×

 All about Enderbite and Scoria Properties

 Know all about Enderbite and Scoria properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Scoria belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Scoria is Vesicular.
 Enderbite appears Veined or Pebbled and Scoria appears Glassy and Vesicular.
-The luster of Enderbite is not available while that of Scoria is subvitreous to dull.
+The luster of Enderbite is while that of Scoria is subvitreous to dull.
 Enderbite is available in black, grey, orange, pink, white colors whereas Scoria is available in black, brown, dark grey to black, red colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Scoria are as a traction material on snow-covered roads, creating artwork, high-temperature insulation, in gas barbecue grills.